onzfonz/comp227/src/content/3/en/part3b.md

 app.use(cors())
 ```

+And the frontend works*!

-And the frontend works!
-However, the functionality for changing the importance of tasks has not yet been implemented on the backend.
+> **\*** While we can now see the tasks on the frontend, changing the task's importance does not work, as we have yet to implement that on the backend.

 You can read more about CORS from [Mozilla's page](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).